RobTillaart/AS5600/README.md

 Please read datasheet twice.

 The burn functions are used to make settings persistent.
-As these functions can only be called one or three times, they are highly permanent, therefore they are commented in the library.
+These burn functions are highly permanent, therefore they are commented in the library.
+Please read datasheet twice, before uncomment them.

-The risk is that you make your as5600 **USELESS**.
+The risk is that you make your AS5600 / AS5600L **USELESS**.

 **USE AT OWN RISK**

 - **uint8_t getZMCO()** reads back how many times the ZPOS and MPOS registers are written to permanent memory.
-You can only burn a new Angle 3 times to the AS5600.
+You can only burn a new Angle 3 times to the AS5600, and only 2 times for the AS5600L.
 - **void burnAngle()** writes the ZPOS and MPOS registers to permanent memory.
-You can only burn a new Angle maximum **THREE** times to the AS5600.
+You can only burn a new Angle maximum **THREE** times to the AS5600 and **TWO** times for the AS5600L.
 - **void burnSetting()** writes the MANG register to permanent memory.
 You can write this only **ONE** time to the AS5600.